ChinhDangg/cs509-final-atm/README.md

 <br>
 <br>

+#### The class diagrams and design drawing are in the "Diagram" directory

 ### What software architecture are you using:
 - I follow the Model-View-Controller (MVC) architectural pattern which includes:
     - Model: the application's data that contain the data needs to be displayed or manipulated